jo-inge-arnes/knutar/README.md

 Note that some users may have to use ```sudo ./build.R```.

 ## Installing
-The resulting package will be placed in the parent directory of your locally cloned repository.
+The built package will be placed in the parent directory of your locally cloned repository.
 After building the package, you can install it via the _Packages_ tab in RStudio by choosing "Install from: Package Archive File (.zip; .tar.gz)".

+## Pre-built version

+There is also a pre-built version of the package in the repository: []()

 ## R Versions
 The package has been tested on R version 4.2.2 and 4.3.2.